 If you have low iron and you’re looking for a supplement, it is essential to remember that not all iron supplements are created equal.
 Instead, you’ll need to find a formula that works best for your body.
 Consult your doctor if you have concerns about which iron supplement will be best for you.

 It is essential to be aware of any interactions your iron supplement might have with other accessories.
-For example, iron can interact with different medications, so you may need to find a different option if you are taking a prescription medication and want to add an iron supplement into your daily routine.
+For example, iron can interact with different medications, so you may need to find a different option if you are taking a prescription medication and want to add an iron supplement to your daily routine.
 COVID has also been shown to interfere with iron absorption in those with higher levels of lead or copper in their blood.

 Those who eat large amounts of soy products are at greater risk for low iron because soy blocks the absorption of iron in the gut.
 If you experience symptoms like fatigue, difficulty breathing, or loss of appetite, talk to your doctor about how COVID could contribute to your issues before turning to supplements.